itlezy/eMule/README.md

 # eMule
-Possibly a version you can build easily
+Possibly a version you can build easily, please see this repo for build instructions and scripts [eMule-build](https://github.com/itlezy/eMule-build)

-Many outdated libraries, trying to make sense out of it
+Enjoy and contribute!